-In website operation, we often need to format content meticulously to enhance user experience and page aesthetics.Especially when dealing with article titles, if each word's first letter can be automatically capitalized, it will undoubtedly make the title look more standardized and professional.So, as a user of AnQiCMS, can we achieve this requirement through its powerful template functions?
+In website operation, we often need to format content meticulously to enhance user experience and page aesthetics.Especially when dealing with article titles, if each word's first letter can be automatically capitalized, it will undoubtedly make the title look more standardized and professional.So, as a user of AnQiCMS, can we achieve this requirement through its powerful template function?

-It is very intuitive to use it in the template, you just need to add it after the variable showing the title|title.
-For example, if the variable of your article title isarchive.Title, then you can write it like this in the template:
+It is very intuitive to use it in the template, you just need to add it after the variable displaying the title|titleand it is done.
+For example, if the variable for your article title isarchive.Title, then you can write it like this in the template:

 <h1>{{ archive.Title|title }}</h1>

-However, there is a point that needs special attention here. titleThe filter mainly deals with English strings.
-If you try to apply it to Chinese titles, such as{{ "你好世界"|title }}The output will still be 'Hello, World!', and it will not change the case of Chinese characters.Therefore, this filter is more suitable for English websites or for scenarios that require formatted English titles.
+However, there is a point that needs special attention here. titleThe filter is mainly designed for English strings.
+If you try to apply it to Chinese titles, such as{{ "你好世界"|title }}The output will still be 'Hello World', and the capitalization format of Chinese characters will not change.Therefore, this filter is more suitable for English websites or for formatting English titles.

-How to apply in templatestitleFilter
+How to apply in the templatetitleFilter

 <div class="article-header">